-Elsewhere in Malpaars-

 “Ah, at last.
 I have been waiting.”

-A voice Eril had never heard before came through the glowing ring on his finger.
+A voice Eril has never heard before came through the glowing ring on his finger.
 An adolescent’s voice that sounded almost pleased to be connected through to him.
 “Who are you?
 Where is Linde?”
 He replied, puzzled by the unknown voice.

 “Countess Belinde is no more.
 I have taken the liberty of releasing her from your commands, oh esteemed master of Tal’hrus.”

 His finger twitched upon hearing the mocking statement.
 Whoever it was, they knew about him and about Tal’hrus.
 Even about the rings and their functions.
-Keeping a composed visage in front of Kaval, “Did you kill her?”
+Keeping a composed visage in front of Kaval, “Did you killed her?”
 He calmly questioned.

 The woman—Linde, also known as Belinde—was not a powerful mage in terms of combat abilities, but her specialty in manipulation magic had earned her a place in his inner circle.
 She was quite valuable, and he had assigned some of his stronger mages as her guards.
 It was unthinkable for someone to have defeated them.